spa46/spa46.github.io/content/old_posts/Programming/2016-05-05-Memorized Recursion.md

----
-date: 2016-05-05
++++
-title: "Memorized recursion (DP)"
+title = "Memorized recursion (DP)" date = 2016-05-05
-weight: 9999
+weight = 100
-tags: ["dynamic programming", "memorized recursion"]
+tags = ["dynamic programming", "memorized recursion"]
----
++++

-Recursion, it sometimes enhances readability and reduce code size even though some may feel difficult to trace the code.
+Recursion enhances readability and reduce code size.
+On the other hand, it is difficult to trace the code.
 One of the good example of using it is "memorized recursion".

-This is an example:
+Example:

 ```
 Assume, there is a 2D graph start from (0,0) and it wants to reach to (5,4).
 How many ways to reach to the desination?
 ```

-what could be the best approach above? <br>
+what could be the best approach? <br>
 Mathmatical or graph such as DFS, BFS or recursion?

-To see it in brief, first, memorized recursion and dynamic prgoramming method would be illustrated and then, mathmatical and graph would come at second.
+Let's have a look at memorized recursion and dynamic prgoramming

-## Memorized Recursion
+# Memorized Recursion

 <br>Below is the conversion of the problem into tree.<br><br>
 ![tree](/images/algorithm/dynprog/tree.png)